LoopKit/loopdocs/docs/loop-3/add-pump.md

 At this point, you can tap Continue and will be taken to the Pair Pod screen.
 It is now safe to fill your Omnipod 5 Pod with insulin and pair it.

-Because of the extra exchanges required to handle the security added to Omnipod 5 Pods, the pairing and some of the insulin dosing commands may seem slow compared to a DASH Pod.
+Because of the extra exchanges required to handle the security amd setup for Omnipod 5 Pods, the pairing process may seem longer than for a DASH Pod.
 This is normal.

 ### Pair Pod